dart-lang/language/working/control-flow-collections/feature-specification.md

     to accomplish that.
 The spread proposal gives them a mechanism, but it may not be a natural or obvious one.

-I don't think we can reasonably resolve these on paper, so before committing to this proposal, I think we should do user studies of some of these scenarios and then tune this proposal based on how those go.
+I don't think we can reasonably resolve these on paper, so before shipping this feature, I think we should do user studies of some of these scenarios and refine the behavior if needed based on the results.

 ### Conditional arguments